crowgers/diamond_square/README.md

 The function _rnjesus takes single input value N and gerenates a random value between -N -> +N.

 The grid is seeded with 4 random values in range -G_MAX_RND -> +G_MAX_RND.
 Each point is computed by taking the average and adding a random number to it.
 This random number is reduced at each level (see above) according to G_SIZE/(level+1).
-This is a crude impimentation but allows for sufficently random terrain & sufficient smoothness.
+This is a crude implementation but allows for sufficently random terrain & sufficient smoothness.

 Square step (so called as reference points form a square) is computed simply.
 C is the computed point using marked points below.